Siloam Springs man sentenced to 25 years in prison for rape

 A Siloam Springs police officer found Lopez-Paz and the girl in a parked vehicle in March, according to a news release from the Police Department.

-The girl was interviewed at the Children Advocacy Center of Benton County, and she told of sexual activity with Lopez-Paz, according to the release.
+The girl was interviewed at the Children's Advocacy Center of Benton County, and she told of sexual activity with Lopez-Paz, according to the release.

-Lopez-Paz told detectives he had sex with the girl, according to courts documents.
+Lopez-Paz told detectives he had sex with the girl, according to court documents.